Delta outbreak exposes New Zealand's low vaccination rates - Up News Info

 Article content

-But the new cases, though still relatively small in number, may delay those plans and have caused significant concerns in the nation that has struggled to get its population vaccinated.
+The new cases may delay those plans and are causing concern in the nation, which has struggled to get its population vaccinated.

-Only about 23% of its 5 million people have been fully vaccinated so far, the lowest rate among the 38 members of the Organisation for Economic Co-operation and Development (OECD).
+Only about 23% of its 5 million people have been fully vaccinated, the lowest rate among the 38 members of the Organisation for Economic Co-operation and Development (OECD).

 “It’s no longer clear Jacinda Ardern’s strategy is the right one,” read one opinion piece in the New Zealand Herald.

-Others questioned the viability of Ardern’s ‘stamp it out’ or ‘zero COVID’ strategy as the world grapples with the highly contagious Delta variant.

-Opposition National Party leader Judith Collins labeled the vaccination rollout as a “failure,” saying the country had no choice but to go into lockdown as most people were still exposed.
+Opposition National Party leader Judith Collins labeled the vaccination rollout as a failure.

+Experts also said vaccinating everyone was the way to return to some normalcy.

+“The virus is out there.
+We cannot go on thinking we will keep it out forever,” said immunologist Graham Le Gros, Director of Malaghan Institute of Medical Research and Programme Director at Vaccine Alliance Aotearoa New Zealand.

 Advertisement